The Build Job feature allows you to deploy and execute a Job on any server, independent of Talend Studio.

 - From the Select the Job version area, select the version number of the Job you want to build if you have created more than one version of the Job.

-Select the Build Type from the list between
+Select the Build Type

 If the data service Job includes the tRESTClient or tESBConsumer component, and none of the Service Registry, Service Locator or Service Activity Monitor is enabled in the component, the data service Job can be built as OSGI Bundle For ESB or Standalone Job.
 With the Service Registry, Service Locator or Service Activity Monitor enabled, the data service Job including the tRESTClient or tESBConsumer component can only be built as OSGI Bundle For ESB.